worka-ai/anvil/docs/architecture/04-metadata.md

 ---
-slug: /anvil/developer-guide/deep-dive/metadata
+slug: /architecture/metadata
 title: 'Deep Dive: Metadata and Indexing'
 description: A detailed look at Anvil's metadata architecture, including the global vs. regional database split and the use of advanced PostgreSQL features.
-tags: [developer-guide, architecture, metadata, postgres, ltree, pg_trgm]
+tags: [architecture, deep-dive, metadata, postgres, ltree, pg_trgm]
 ---

 # Chapter 14: Deep Dive: Metadata and Indexing